 Much like the cemented bridges, the increased dependence on surrounding natural teeth accelerates tooth loss and shortens the lifespan of the treatment.
 Even though the anchor teeth are not filed into pegs the way the cemented bridge anchors are, the hooks and clasps rub against the enamel and can cause teeth to chip and decay.

-Replace the Tooth with a Dental Implant
+Replace An Extracted Tooth with a Dental Implant

 The only way to replace the complete tooth and avoid causing harm to the surrounding natural teeth is to replace the tooth with a dental implant.
 The most traditional implants for teeth typically involve three stages.